Brandon Copeland (linebacker): Atlanta Falcons

 On March 19, 2021, Copeland signed a one-year contract with the Atlanta Falcons.
 On September 11, he was waived by the Falcons, but was re-signed two days later.

 Baltimore Ravens (second stint)

 On September 21, 2022, Copeland signed with the Baltimore Ravens practice squad.
-He was released on October 18, 2022.
+He was released from the Ravens on October 18.

+Retirement

+On August 21, 2023, Copeland announced his retirement from the NFL.

 Personal life

 Copeland interned at the investment bank UBS over two summers during college and has since returned to Penn to teach a financial literacy seminar with Dr. Brian Peterson, the director of Penn's Makuu Black Cultural Center.

+He has also appeared on the Netflix series Buy My House in 2022.